agutell/Projects/README.md

 and limitations.

 **Code** is available at: [GitHub Repository](https://github.com/KTH-DD2412-Project-Group-18/diffusion_posterior_sampling)

+## Contrast to the Past - Autoregressive Contrastive Temporal Knowledge Graph Extrapolation
+Graphs are fundamental across various fields, rep- resenting complex relationships and structures—such as social networks, chemical bonds, and even neural networks in machine learning.
+Knowledge graphs extend this concept to organize real world information into entities and relationships, structuring facts in interconnected ways.
+However, traditional knowledge graphs lack temporal context, limiting their ability to capture the evolution of information over time.
+Temporal Knowledge Graphs (TKGs) address this by adding a temporal dimension, enabling dynamic analysis and prediction of future events by tracking how interactions evolve across timestamps.
+This project seeks to improve the RE-GCN model for extrapo- lation tasks on TKGs, specifically for predicting events involving unseen entities or relationships.
+By integrating a contrastive learning framework inspired by the CENET model, our approach enhances RE-GCN’s ability to distinguish historical from non- historical dependencies, which in turn improves predictive ac- curacy on complex, dynamic datasets.
+Experimental results on the ICEWS18 dataset demonstrate that our modifications to RE- GCN lead to unchanged accuracy in capturing both historical and non-historical dependencies.
+These results underscore the complexity of modeling diverse temporal patterns within TKGs and highlight areas for further refinement, such as improved calibration techniques and extensions for uncertainty quantification.

 ## Explainable Machine Learning in Cardiovascular Diagnostics
 Bachelor Thesis at KTH: Explainable Machine Learning in Cardiovascular Diagnostics